C.S. Porter Wrestling will begin Tuesday, February 14, 2023!

 - Team pictures will be taken early in the season and a notice will be sent home.

-- First week of practice will be "Skills and Drills" preparing athletes to be ready to step on the mat for the very first time.
+- The first week of practice will be "Skills and Drills", preparing athletes to be ready to step on the mat for the very first time.

 - Along with practice, the remainder of the season will be intercity wrestling competitions.